top of page

 3

 Your health is dynamic and complex.
-It requires coordination, documentation, and follow through by someone that knows you well.
-This is continuity of care.
-It leads to better health outcomes and is a core feature of a small practice like mine.
+It requires coordination, documentation, and follow-through by someone that knows you well.
+This is continuity of care, and it leads to better health outcomes.

 Efficiency